msa-em/guide-tem-simulation/main.md

 (born-approximation-for-electron-scattering)=
 #### Born approximation for electron scattering

-A widely used approximation to solve Eq.
-[16](#eq:scattering_schrödinger) is the first Born approximation, whereby we replace the full {math}`\psi` within the integral simply by the incident planewave.
+A widely used approximation to solve [](#eq:scattering_schrodinger) is the first Born approximation, whereby we replace the full {math}`\psi` within the integral simply by the incident planewave.
 In effect, this approximation makes the assumption that the incident wave is not diminished and scattered only once by the material, which is valid when scattering is weak.

 By further assuming that the detector is far from the scatterer, which allows us to work with outgoing planewaves instead of spherical waves, and by aligning the outgoing wavevector {math}`\bm{k}` with the direction {math}`(\bm{r} - \bm{r^{\prime}})`, as well as assuming that the origin of the coordinate system is near the atom so that {math}`|\bm{r}| \gg |\bm{r^{\prime}}|`, we can write the Green’s function as